Panasonic FZ2500 vs LX10

-The side-by-side display below illustrates the physical size and weight of the Panasonic FZ2500 and the Panasonic LX10.
+The physical size and weight of the Panasonic FZ2500 and the Panasonic LX10 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the FZ2500 – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX10 is considerably smaller (55 percent) than the Panasonic FZ2500.
 Moreover, the LX10 is substantially lighter (66 percent) than the FZ2500.
 In this context, it is worth noting that neither the FZ2500 nor the LX10 are weather-sealed.